neel24/form-page/README.md

 # Form Page

-This is a simple Drupal 8 module which creates a simple form to takes in basic details of the user.
+This is a simple Drupal 8 module which creates a simple form to take in basic details of the user.

 ## Installation Instructions